happycube/cxadc-linux3/README.md

 ### `vmux` (0 to 3, default 2) select physical input to capture.

-A typical TV card has a tuner, a composite input with RCA/BNC ports and S-Video inputs tied to three of these inputs; you may need to experiment the quickest way is to attach a video signal and see a white flash on signal hook-up and change vmux until you get something.
+A typical TV card has a tuner, a composite input with RCA/BNC ports and S-Video inputs tied to three of these inputs; you may need to experiment.
+The quickest way is to attach a video signal and see a white flash on signal hook-up and change vmux until you get something.

 ### Commands to Check for Signal Burst